audinux/audinux.github.io/pages/vcvrack.md

 ```
 You must leave some unlocked memory otherwise, Rack will not be able to allocate memory for graphics.

-The article "[Playing with modular synthesizers and VCV Rack](https://fedoramagazine.org/vcv-rack-modular-synthesizers/)" talk a little bit more on this topic.
+The article "[Playing with modular synthesizers and VCV Rack](https://fedoramagazine.org/vcv-rack-modular-synthesizers/)" talks a little bit more on this topic.